Today we are making Pomegranate Macarons.

 - Bake one tray at a time.

-Bake for 4 more minutes and rotate the tray.
+- Bake for 6 minutes and rotate the tray.

 - When baked, the macarons will have a deeper color and formed feet.